lopezm94/TDD-CQRS/TESTING-GUIDE.md

 - Internal classes (not entry points)
 - Implementation details already covered by acceptance tests
 - Behavior of downstream components
+- **Thin adapters** (Hexagonal Architecture plumbing - see below)

+**Thin Adapters (Hexagonal Architecture):**
+- Adapters with no transformation logic don't need separate unit tests
+- Examples: `@KafkaListener` that just calls handler, `@RestController` that just delegates
+- **If adapter has transformation**: Add entry point test mocking the handler
+- **If adapter is pure delegation**: Skip entry point test, covered by acceptance tests
+- Our `TelemetryRecordedEventHandler` with `@KafkaListener`: No transformation → No separate entry point test needed
+- Acceptance tests verify the full Kafka → Handler → Projection flow

 ---